How Often Should You Use a Massage Gun? Frequency Guide for 2026

 After putting 20+ massage guns through real testing, these three cover the spectrum of how often you'll actually use the thing:

-For daily, multiple-times-per-day use: The TOLOCO Massage Gun at $59.99 has been my daily driver for six months.
+For daily, multiple-times-per-day use: The .99 has been my daily driver for six months.
 Battery still holds 80% of its original life.
 The LCD shows pressure feedback which honestly changed how I use it — I was pressing way too hard for months.

 For serious athletes hitting it 2-3x daily: The Theragun Prime at $249 is expensive but the 16mm amplitude reaches tissue depths cheaper guns can't.
 I borrowed one for a month and the difference on my IT band was night and day.

-For travel and occasional use: The BOB AND BRAD Q2 Mini at $69.99 fits in a jacket pocket.
+For travel and occasional use: The TheraGun at $69.99 fits in a jacket pocket.
 I've used mine in airports without anyone noticing.
 It's not powerful enough for daily intense use, but for someone using percussion therapy frequency of 3-4 times per week, it's plenty.

 How We Tested